Free Trial

 • Membership Collective Group operates a global membership platform, serving around 155,800 members through 33 Soho Houses, among other venues, as of January 2022.

-• Five stocks we like better than Membership Collective Group.
+• Five stocks to consider instead of Membership Collective Group.

-Shares of Membership Collective Group Inc. (NYSE:MCG - Get Free Report) were down 0.1% during trading on Friday .
+Membership Collective Group Inc. (NYSE:MCG - Get Free Report)'s share price was down 0.1% during mid-day trading on Friday .
 The company traded as low as $8.81 and last traded at $8.83.
-Approximately 1,130,909 shares traded hands during mid-day trading, an increase of 237% from the average daily volume of 335,312 shares.
+Approximately 1,130,909 shares changed hands during mid-day trading, an increase of 237% from the average daily volume of 335,312 shares.
 The stock had previously closed at $8.84.

 Membership Collective Group Stock Performance